scattic/Pipeline/README.md

 ## Prerequisites

 1. Start with a freshly installed VM of Ubuntu Server 20.04.
 [VirtualBox](https://www.virtualbox.org/) is a nice hypervisor to host the VM.
-  * The normal user account should be called `ladmin`, with the password `P@ssw0rd`
+  * The normal user account could be called `ladmin`.
+Remember the password, it should be updated in the Jenkinsfile.
   * In case you create a different account, don't forget to update the Jenkins job.
-  * And yes, ssh with certificates should be used for auth instead of user & psw, but this is just a playground.
+  * And yes, ssh with certificates should be used for auth instead of user & psw, but this is just a playground, and we'll update this at a later stage
   * VirtualBox VM will have two network adapters, one for NAT (or NAT-network) and a Host-Only adapter.
 The 192.168.56.0 range represents the Host-Only adapter network.

 2. Clone [this git repo](https://github.com/scattic/pipeline) into a folder inside the VM, or mount the folder with the repo contents from the host.
 If/when you see */mnt/challenge* below, that is the root of the source code folder - adapt as needed.